 ‘I am sorry.
 Forgive me.
 Please.
 Stop.’

 You cannot even say full words.
-Skull thuds puntuate the words.
-Finally the beating stops.
+Skull thuds punctuate the words.
+Finally, the beating stops.
 The ringing in your ears does not.
 It hurts all over.
 Vision is blurry and reddish.
 Your mouth is full of saliva.
 No wait, your taste buds are back.
 Your mouth is full of blood.
 Vision clears for a moment and you notice that he stopped because he is tired.
 He is sweating.
 He is taking a break.
 Afro Sinema continues shortly.

 The ringing is now clearing up too.
 You notice you little sister crying.
 You are not aware she had begged for your life.
 Your mom is still telling him to stop.
 She has tried to make him stop for a while.
 You look at her?
 This is all her fault.
 There are people outside the door asking what is happening.
 You hope it’s the police.
 It’s not.
 You make mental note to escape if you ever survive this and report him to the police.
 You know the police do not care but surely, this time, they will?
 Right?